 Some use the Scripture in I Timothy 3:2 to disqualify those who have been married before from ever becoming an elder or bishop.
-“A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach.”
-The reason for the specification of “one wife” here was that in Christ’s day some were still practicing polygamy.
+“A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behavior, given to hospitality, apt to teach.”
+The reason for the specification of “one wife” here was that in Christ’s day, some were still practicing polygamy.
 Christ’s teaching was calling people back to God’s original plan of one man for one woman.
 In the Old Testament, polygamy had been introduced to God’s people by the nations around them.
 The Lord had to purge His people from this evil as well as one of “divorce for every cause.”
 The hardness of man’s heart had led him a long way from the intended purposes of God.

 However, we are warned in Scripture that we are not to use our liberty as a license to sin.
 “For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another” (Galatians 5:13).
 Divorce is never God’s highest and best.
 Those in ministry who would lightly seek a divorce and desire to continue ministering, need to examine their hearts.
 Any obvious sin such as divorce can definitely weaken our testimony.
-If we are recently divorced, or in the in the process of one, or having marital problems, it would be good for a season to step down from any and all positions of leadership within the church.
+If we are recently divorced, or in the process of one, or having marital problems, it would be good for a season to step down from any and all positions of leadership within the church.
 We can do very little good in our public life if our personal one is in shambles.

 However, because God makes all things new, there is a new day of ministry, even for those who have been divorced.
 He can restore the worst of marriages and restore the worst of sinners.
 The question He asks of us is, “Are you willing?”